 Employee premium contributions are deducted from paychecks bi-weekly.
-Carefully review your paycheck to verify that the correct employee premium contribution is being deducted.
+Carefully check your paycheck to verify that the correct employee premium contribution is being deducted.
 If the deduction is incorrect or does not appear on your paycheck, contact HSS Member Services at (415) 554-1750.
 You are responsible for all required employee premium contributions, whether they are deducted from your paycheck or not.
 (See chart on page 27 for contribution due dates.)
-If you fail to make a required employee premium contribution by the date it is due, your coverage will be terminated and you will not be permitted to re-enroll in coverage until Open Enrollment in October 2012, with coverage to begin January 1, 2013.
+If you fail to make a required employee premium contribution by the date it is due, your coverage will be terminated and you will not be permitted to re-enroll in coverage until Open Enrollment in spring 2012, with coverage to begin July 1, 2012.

-Health Coverage Calendar
+Healthcare Coverage Periods Calendar